Atry/hoo/README.md

 **Haxe Operator Overloading** (<wbr/>**Hoo**), is a library that enables [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading) for [Haxe](http://www.haxe.org/).

-Hoo also has build-in overloaded operators for `haxe.Int64`, which allows you coding like this:
+Hoo also has build-in overloaded operators for `haxe.Int64`, which allows you coding:

     var i64 = Int64.ofInt(123456789);